This film is no longer showing. Click here to see what's playing at the Parkway

-Screening will be followed by Q&A with family of Ethan Rice and brother, Devlin Rice, local musician and member of Ed Schrader’s Music Beat.
+Screening will be followed by Q&A with director Cameron Mullenneaux and the family of Ethan Rice (including brother Devlin Rice, local musician and member of Ed Schrader’s Music Beat).

 Exit Music is a documentary film that travels the intimate and complex path of terminal illness.
 Ethan Rice was born with Cystic Fibrosis, an incurable genetic illness that eventually leads to respiratory failure.
 At their home in a small upstate New York community, Ethan and his family live in constant uncertainty as the disease takes more and more away from them.
 While medical interventions continue to keep him alive well beyond his prognosis, 28-year-old Ethan questions day-by-day how long he is willing to fight and what his absence will mean to those he leaves behind.